5-Ingredient Baked Feta Pasta Recipe

 When combined with hot, al dente pasta, the result is a rich, comforting dish that feels gourmet without the fuss.
 It’s the kind of recipe that works on a busy Tuesday night or at a dinner party with friends.

-Tomatoes, Garlic, and Olive Oil: The Flavor Base
+Tomatoes, Garlic & Olive Oil: Building the Base

 3. Extra Virgin Olive Oil